 There’s a fun hypothesis saying that you are the average of the closest five people around you.
 I believe this to be true, do you?
 What’s interesting about the blogosphere community is that anybody with enough intention can start a website.
-Some are interesting, some are not, but regardless we can all compete with the ProBloggers and the Huffington Posts of the web in our own niche way!
+The link gives you a step-by-step guide as to how you can get up and running in under 30 minutes.
+Some blogs are interesting, some are not, but regardless we can all compete with the Business Insiders, Huffington Posts, and BuzzFeeds of the web in our own niche way!

 Alexa is a dynamic website ranking and information company owned by Amazon, which has over 40 million users world wide.
 The tool bar is free, and easy to download.
 The Yakezie Alexa Ranking Challenge is straight forward.
 If you’re outside of the top 200,000, get in the top 200,000 within 6 months.
 I can’t even name 100 sites, let alone 199,999 sites.
 Can you?
 If you’re already in the top 200,000, get in the top 100,000.
 And if you’re already in the top 100,000, get in the top 50,000.